Yehuda Leib Maimon

 Yehuda Leib Maimon (1 January 1875 - 10 July 1962, also known as Yehuda Leib HaCohen Maimon) was an Israeli rabbi, politician and leader of the Religious Zionist movement.
-He was Israel's first Minister of Religions.
+He was Israel's first Minister of Religion.

 Biography

 Yehuda Leib Fishman (later Maimon) was born in Mărculești, in the Soroksky Uyezd of the Bessarabia Governorate (then part of the Russian Empire, now in Moldova).
 Maimon studied in a number of yeshivot and received rabbinic ordination from Rabbi Yechiel Michel Epstein, the author of the Aruch HaShulchan.
 He was one of the founders of the Mizrachi movement in 1902.
 By this time Maimon had moved to the Russian Empire, where he was arrested several times for Zionist activity.
 He was a delegate to the ninth Zionist Congress in 1909, and attended every one until Israeli independence in 1948.

 In 1913, Maimon immigrated to Palestine (then part of the Ottoman Empire), but was expelled during World War I. He moved to the United States, where he organised the Mizrachi movement.

 He returned to Palestine in 1919.
 There, he was one of the founders of the Chief Rabbinate of Israel.
 In 1939 he participated in the St James's Palace Conference representing the Jews in Mandatory Palestine.
 In 1946 Maimon was arrested by the British during Operation Agatha.
 He was Elected to the Committee of Five that edited the final format of the Declaration of Independence and was one of its signers.
-In Israel he was served as a member of The Knesset, Minister of Religions and Minister of Victims of War.
+In Israel he served as a member of The Knesset, Minister of Religions and Minister of Victims of War.

 He died in 1962 in Assuta hospital in Tel Aviv.

 His sister Ada also served as a member of the Knesset for Mapai.
 One of his great-granddaughters is the model Nina Brosh.